Title: Dangerous to Know

 “I’m sure you did,” Cameron said wearily.
 “You do realize that report was eighty-six pages long, right?
 I honestly don’t think a summary would be out of the way.”

 “That’s actually pretty small,” John said.
 “I mean, the average report coming out of a science mission on Atlantis is easily two hundred pages, not including attached data, supplemental readings, and translations.”

 “And you read them?”
 Carter asked curiously as she crawled.

 “Cover to cover,” John assured.
-“Otherwise one of Rodney’s minions might tear a hole in realty when I’m not paying attention.
-The physics department on the city is currently investigating a device embedded in some rock on PYR-347 that allows for inter dimensional travel.
+“Otherwise one of Rodney’s minions might tear a hole in reality when I’m not paying attention.
+The physics department on the city is currently investigating a device embedded in some rock on PYR-347 that allows for inter-dimensional travel.
 Or, at least they think it will once they fix it.
 I’m kind of looking forward to every horrible second of it when they finally do get it fixed.”

 “It won’t be horrible.
 It’s going to be fantastic and ground breaking,” Rodney protested.

 “Oh, fuck you,” Rodney griped.
 “You’d better hope not!”